Devontae Wilfredo Torriente Email & Phone Number

 Education Committee Co-Chair

--Worked with a co-chair to lead a committee in order to develop educational and curriculum-based strategies to promote racial justice and equality-Advance racial justice on campus through research, advocacy and educational initiatives-Meet with faculty and staff to improve educational programs on campus to improve racial awareness-Work with student body and other members to combat racism on campus
+-Worked with a co-chair to lead a committee in order to develop educational and curriculum-based strategies to promote racial justice and equality-Advance racial justice on campus through research, advocacy and educational initiatives-Meet with faculty and staff to improve educational programs on campus to improve racial awareness-Work with student body.

 Judicial Administrative Intern